-Hussian College Clarksville Scholarships
+Hussian College Scholarships

 All academic scholarships are reserved for students who exhibit above average academic performance.
 The applicant must meet all other admissions requirements for attending the College in addition to the specific scholarship requirements.
 Scholarships will be awarded to the first applicants each term/session who meet all eligibility requirements.
-All scholarships must be approved by the College Scholarship Selection Committee, which includes the Financial Services Officer, Director of Financial Services, and the

-Dean of Academic Affairs.
-No more than one Hussian College Clarksville Scholarship per payment period will be awarded to any applicant.
-A student may not receive any Hussian College Clarksville scholarship in combination with other student aid in excess of the tuition and fees.
-The Hussian College Clarksville scholarships are part of the total financial aid package, offered and monitored by the Director of Financial Services.
-If a student is awarded a Hussian College Clarksville scholarship and elects to receive federal student aid, including grants and loans in excess of the tuition and fees, the Hussian College Clarksville scholarship may be reduced or revoked.
+All scholarships must be approved by the College Scholarship Selection Committee, which includes the Financial Services Officer, Director of Financial Services, and the Dean of Academic Affairs.
+No more than one Hussian College Scholarship per payment period will be awarded to any applicant.
+A student may not receive any Hussian College scholarships are part of the total financial aid package, offered and monitored by the Director of Financial Services.
+If a student is awarded a Hussian College scholarship and elects to receive federal student aid, including grants and loans in excess of the tuition and fees, the Hussian College scholarship may be reduced or revoked.
 The maximum timeframe for each scholarship awarded is 150% of the published length of the program enrolled beginning from the initial term and program in which the scholarship was awarded.